After you create a PowerMetric, the discovery process begins! If you haven't created one yet, go here to learn how.

 Recent and Starred PowerMetrics are directly accessible by selecting them in the left navigation sidebar.

-The configuration options available depend on the data in the PowerMetric and on the type of visualization you choose.
-When you open a PowerMetric in its Explore View, its configuration panel displays on the right and includes the following options:
+When you open a PowerMetric in its Explore View, its personalization panel displays on the right and includes the following options:

 - Chart Type and Style - Choose a combination of chart type and style to display your data meaningfully.
 For example, if you want to display data in a chart with stacked columns, you would select Bar / Column as the Chart Type and Stacked Column as the Style.